There are 54 school districts and four other educational

 FAQ sheet on this for more information on how ATP's

-Alaska's approximately 500 public schools are organized within 55 school districts.
+Alaska's approximately 500 public schools are organized within 54 school districts and a state residential boarding academy.
 These include 34 city and borough school districts and 19 Regional Educational Attendance Areas.
 REAAs serve students living in towns and villages in politically unorganized areas of rural Alaska.
 Alaska definitions of "city” and "borough” are not necessarily indicative of an urban setting, but refer to form of political organization.